wang-h-z/ip/docs/README.md

 ## Quick Start

 1. Ensure you have Java `17` installed in your Computer.
-2. Download the latest `.jar` file from here.
+2. Download the latest `.jar` file from [here](https://github.com/wang-h-z/ip).
 3. Copy the file to the folder you want to use as the _home folder_ for Friday.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar friday.jar` command to run the application.\
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar Friday.jar` command to run the application.\
 A GUI similar to the above should appear in a few seconds.
 Note that the app does not begin with sample data.
 5. Type the command in the command box and press Enter to execute it. \
 Some example commands you can try:
 - `list`: Lists all tasks.
-- `todo Homework Assignment`: Adds a Todo task with the description Homework Assignment
+- `todo Homework Assignment`: Adds a Todo task with the description `Homework Assignment`
 - `bye`: Exits the app.
 6. Refer to the Features below for details of each command.